Chinese search engine SEO, local and international

 China uses the IP address to determine the location and reliability of your website.

-Chinese search engines do not recommend sharing IP addresses if the reliability of your internet content is confused with other content.
-I dedicated an IP address to show the stability of your presence on the internet.
+Chinese search engines advise against sharing IP addresses when your internet content is compromised by other content.
+I dedicated an IP address to demonstrate the stability of your online presence.
 I don’t understand what this means.

-Please note: Chinese search engines, like international search engines, try to distinguish between good and poor sources of information.
-Knowing your website's fixed location helps greatly.
+Please note: Chinese search engines, like international search engines, aim to distinguish between high-quality and low-quality sources of information.
+Knowing your website's fixed location helps a great deal.

 A local IP address will be allocated to your website when you host in Asia or China.